Game Happens – c/o GLFC

 The theme of the 2016 event is "Right Now".
 The theme is the key to interpretation for different questions: When does the game happen?
 Right now, because it’s a local multiplayer game which can be played in the showcase area.
 What is the game about?
 It deals with actual socio-political issues, it works with real data.
 When should we start making the game community and culture more inclusive?
 Right now, because we have to deal with the lack of literacy about games and their meanings.
 When does the video game critique start to be important for this industry?
 Right now, because we have plenty of great games but few people can understand their potential and video game journalism is yet limited to reviews and scores.Game Happens! – Beyond the Screen (2015)

 Since the second edition, Game Happens! has presented a subtitle which is the main guideline for the curatorial concept.
-In 2015 the theme was "Beyond the Screen" and the festival focused on virtual reality and phyisical games.
+The 2015 theme is "Beyond the Screen".
+The festival focuses on virtual reality and physical games.
 International speakers shared their experiences in designing and developing digital games that create playful experiences within the physical world, sometimes through alternative controllers (or players!).
-Adrian Hon talked about games and fitness, Michelle Westerlaken presented her research about human-animal interactions, Lena Mech about urban games, and Roberto Dillon explored the opportunity in game design higher education.Game Happens!
+Adrian Hon talks about games and fitness, Michelle Westerlaken presents her research about human-animal interactions, Lena Mech tells some stories about urban games, and Roberto Dillon explores the opportunity in game design higher education.Game Happens!
 (2014)

-In 2014, the main focus was to describe national and international success stories, as an inspiration for the creative industry operating in the Liguria region.
-It has been a chance of meeting and networking for professionals with experiences and values to share and for students interested in the video game industry, without forgetting the diversity and variety of involved ideas and points of view.
+During its first edition, Game Happens describes national and international success stories, as an inspiration for the creative industry operating in the Liguria region.
+It's a chance for professionals with experiences and values to share and for students interested in the video game industry, without forgetting the diversity and variety of involved ideas and points of view.
 Game Happens is about the human side of independent game development, to show you the required skills to be part of the industry.
-The first edition started as an opportunity for Italian game developers to get to know the Dutch game industry: Rami Ismail (Vlambeer) and Zuraida Buter (Zo-ii) brought their own perspectives about indie games and playful experiences.#GenovaHangout
+The first edition is also the opportunity for Italian game developers to get to know the Dutch game industry: Rami Ismail (Vlambeer) and Zuraida Buter (Zo-ii) bring their own perspectives about indie games and playful experiences.#GenovaHangout

 Game Happens has been also coordinating local meetings for professionals and students of the game scene in Italy. #GenovaHangout is an excuse for game developers and enthusiasts in Genova to meet and, accidentally, create something unique together.Collaborations